uphold/fastify-openapi-router-plugin/README.md

 #### `spec`

-If you don't provide a valid OpenAPI specification, plugin will throw an error telling you what's wrong.
+If you don't provide a valid OpenAPI specification, the plugin will throw an error telling you what's wrong.

 **Sample using a file path**